gitlabhq/gitlabhq/doc/user/profile/preferences.md

 ## Localization

-This following setting allows you to customize calendar layouts.

 ### First day of the week

 You can choose between **System Default**, **Sunday** and **Monday** for the first day of the week.
 If you select **System Default**, the system-wide default setting will be used.
-This preference will be used for all calendar views and datepickers.
+This preference will be used for all calendar views and date pickers.